myforce/opal/plugins/video/MPEG4-ffmpeg/ReadMe.txt

 Interoperability
 ----------------

-The plugin does not use a standardized framing for MPEG4 in RTP, so it is not interoperable.
+The plugin has never been tested with other implementations, but it advertises itself as MP4V-ES and may comply with RFC 3016.